 You may wonder what scratch disk is when you can't open Photoshop because of the scratch disk error.
-The error says "*could not initialize photoshop because the scratch disks are full*".
+The error says "*could not initialize Photoshop because the scratch disks are full*".

 In this post, you'll learn what scratch disk really is and how to fix the Photoshop scratch disk full on Windows and Mac.
-There are permanent fixes to make the error gone for good.
+There are permanent fixes to make the error go for good.

 What is a scratch disk?
-A scratch disk on PC/Mac is the hard drive that Photoshop use as virtual memory to store temporary files when there is not enough RAM for the temp files.
+A scratch disk on PC/Mac is the hard drive that Photoshop uses as virtual memory to store temporary files when there is not enough RAM for the temp files.
 When you are opening or working on a huge project in Photoshop, there could be lots of temp files.
 When there is no room in both the RAM and the scratch disk for the Photoshop temporary files, the "scratch disk full" error is triggered.

 Some of you may notice that Photoshop shows scratch disk is full even when there is a lot of free space on your computer.
 That's because not all of your free space on a hard drive is assigned as scratch disks for Photoshop.

-To fix the Photoshop scratch disk full error on Windows or Mac, there are mainly 2 kinds of solutions: one is to clear scratch disk to free up more space; the other is to assign more scratch disk space for Photoshop.
+To fix the Photoshop scratch disk full error on Windows or Mac, there are 2 main kinds of solutions: one is to clear scratch disk to free up more space; the other is to assign more scratch disk space for Photoshop.
 Read on for the specific steps to fix the errors.

 1. Change/Increase Scratch Disks